 "Texas On My Mind" Pat Green

-Written by fellow Texan Django Walker (and yes, son of Jerry Jeff), Pat Green‘s “Texas On My Mind” follows the likes of timeless classics like Gary P. Nunn‘s “London Homesick Blues” and Guy Clark‘s “Dublin Blues.”
-You may be abroad and missing your home state, but like many Texans would say, Texas isn’t a state–it’s a state of mind.
+Written by fellow Texan Django Walker (and yes, son of Jerry Jeff), San Antonio's Pat Green's "Texas On My Mind" follows the likes of timeless classics like Gary P. Nunn's "London Homesick Blues" and Guy Clark's "Dublin Blues."
+You may be abroad and missing your home state, but like many Texans would say, Texas isn't a state--it's a state of mind.

 Key Line: "I woke up this morning, Texas on my mind.
 Thinking about my friends and a girl I left behind."

-Originally written by Susan Gibson, the Dixie Chicks took the coming of age anthem to new heights when they released it in the late ’90s.
-What makes “Wide Open Spaces” even more distinctive than being just another cry for young independence is how it comes at it from both sides.
-As much as you want to leave the nest as a child, you want to be just as supportive when you’re the parent.
+Originally written by Susan Gibson, the Texans formerly known as the Dixie Chicks took the coming of age anthem to new heights when they released it in the late '90s.
+What makes "Wide Open Spaces" even more distinctive than being just another cry for young independence is how it comes at it from both sides.
+As much as you want to leave the nest as a child, you want to be just as supportive when you're the parent.